FOR MUSICIANS AND MANAGERS

 Links to the Guide and associated articles:

 - Link to the Guide.
-The PDFs can be found by following the links in the right-hand column of the main Noise at Work page.
+The PDFs can be found by following the links in the right-hand column of the main Noise at Work page on the BBC Safety site.
 The sound files illustrating the effects of hearing loss and other reference material are further down this page.
 Use the CONTACT page to request copies of a literature review, Q&As on noise and musicians’ hearing, and the report of a seminar held in BBC Broadcasting House in July 2010.

 - BBC Radio 3 blog